4–6 October 2023

 The workshop will take place at the Istituto Nazionale di Ricerca Metrologica (INRiM) — Laboratorio Alte Tensioni e Forti Correnti.

-Don't hesitate to contact us if you need any assistance or have any questions.
+Don't hesitate to contact us if you need assistance or have questions.

 Address